puzzle/docker-techlab/labs/08_dev_port.md

 docker run -it --name apache-php -v /home/[path]/php-app:/var/www/html -p8080:80 php:7-apache
 ```

-**Note:** Do not forget to stop/remove the existing instance of the apache-php container.
+**Note:** Do not forget to stop/remove the existing instance of the apache-php container before you start a new one.

 If you take a look into `docker container ls` you'll find an interesting change for the PORT column